Pharmaceutical industry in China: Regional distribution

-China's huge and gradually aging population and strong biopharmaceutical sector have almost guaranteed a large but varied pharmaceutical market profile.
-Zhejiang, Guangdong, Shanghai, Jiangsu and Hebei provinces have always been among the top five most productive provinces in China.
-Each of these provinces has grown steadily by an average of 20 per cent per annum from 1998 to 2003 (with the exception of Jiangsu in 1998 and 1999) and reflects an increasingly healthy developing trend in the Chinese pharmaceutical industry.
+China’s population and its biopharmaceutical sector are factors in the country's pharmaceutical market.
+Zhejiang, Guangdong, Shanghai, Jiangsu, and Hebei provinces were the five most productive provinces in China between 1998 and 2003.
+During this period, these provinces grew by an average of 20 percent annually, with the exception of Jiangsu in 1998 and 1999.

 Most pharmaceutical firms are located in the southeastern zone that includes two well-developed areas and three under-developed areas.
 The two most popular areas of well-developed pharmaceutical industry, called the growth poles, are the Eastern China zone of which Zhejiang province is located in the centre and the South China zone represented by the Guangdong province.
 The total output value of these two provinces accounted for 21 per cent of the total output value of pharmaceutical industry of China in 2003.

 The three sub-developed areas of pharmaceutical industry, called the potential points, are also identified as the Middle China Zone, the Northeastern Zone and the Southwestern Zone, centralised in Hebei Province, Heilongjiang province and Sichuan province, respectively.

 The development of the pharmaceutical industry in China was found to be predominantly driven by economic factors.
 The nature of an industrial region can roughly fall into one of the following three types: natural resource-driven region, economy-driven region and science and technology-driven region.
 The pharmaceutical industry in China grows well only in areas with a strong macroeconomic background rather than in regions with rich natural resources or advanced science and technology.
 Moreover, it is shown that the stronger the macro-economy, the faster the pharmaceutical industry grows.
 Therefore, the decision-making policy on pharmaceutical development in a region should be largely based on its macroeconomic situation.

 Broadly speaking, it appears that the dynamic features of the pharmaceutical industry in China remain steady.
 According to the reform plan, China will conduct a regime of vertical management in drug supervision and management departments, intensify supervision and control over medicines, and gradually set up a drug management system featuring legal management, unified law enforcement, standard codes of conduct, honest practice and high efficiency.
 To meet the objective requirements of drug administration and the needs of the development of medical services, a drug supervision and management body was formed in 1998.

 The pharmaceutical industry in China was found to be extensively fragmented.
 Excessive repetitive establishment of provincial pharmaceutical industries was found to be serious in comparison to other industries in China.
 It also demonstrates a low-level, repetitive development situation of the pharmaceutical industry in different regions of China.